Provo College

 ROI Score: 14/100 · Poor Value

-Provo College, a private for-profit institution in Provo, UT, scores 14 on the ROI index -- firmly in Poor Value territory and among the weakest profiles in this batch.
+Provo College, a private for-profit institution in Provo, UT, scores 14 on the ROI index - firmly in Poor Value territory and among the weakest profiles in our dataset.
 Net price is $27,053 against in-state tuition of $16,548, meaning aid actually adds cost (fees, books, living estimates push the all-in figure well above sticker).
 Median earnings six years after entry are $28,700, rising to $39,645 at the 10-year mark.
-The damaging numbers are debt-to-earnings of 1.454 -- median debt of $41,733 is roughly 1.5x first-year earnings -- and a payback period of 53.4 years.
+The damaging numbers are debt-to-earnings of 1.454 - median debt of $41,733 is roughly 1.5x first-year earnings - and a payback period of 53.4 years.
 Completion rate is 51.4%, which is actually decent for a for-profit and produces the school's strongest subscore (42).
 Earnings premium over a high-school baseline is just 4.3%, and the repayment rate at three years is 55%, signaling many borrowers are not making progress on principal.
 With only 669 students enrolled and a 31% Pell rate, this is a small, debt-intensive program where the nursing pathway (the only reported program) carries surprising earnings power but at debt levels that erase the gain on standard ROI math.

 The data raises concerns about Provo College